 Labour warns Theresa May to rule out no-deal if she wants Brexit talks

-Labour has demanded Theresa May kill off a no-deal Brexit as the price of talks with Jeremy Corbyn about finding a way out of the crisis that has paralysed Westminster politics.
+Labour in the UK has demanded Theresa May kill off a no-deal Brexit as the price of talks with Jeremy Corbyn about finding a way out of the crisis that has paralysed Westminster politics.

 After seeing off a no-confidence vote called by the opposition leader, the British Prime Minister announced she would invite party leaders in the Commons and other MPs in for discussions to get a Parliamentary consensus.